Guide to Creating Color Schemes

 ●Value, intensity and hue shift as shown in the CSP color wheel:

-●This is the comparison of color scheme with warmer light and cooler light with the same halftone color.
+●Compare the color schemes with warmer light and cooler light with the same halftone color.
 Color schemes with cooler light are more suitable for dark environments.

 ●Complementary colors: Simply replace one color with a complementary color in this analogous color scheme and it will make a good complementary color scheme.
-The complementary of green is magenta.
+The complement of green is magenta.

-●Value gaps: I’m using a constant value gaps for the step by step above, but feel free to add variation in gaps to get different mood.
+●Value gaps: I’m using a constant value gap for the step by step color examples above, but feel free to add variation in gaps to get a different mood.

 TIPS

-#1 Use the RYB color wheel when choosing a color schemes.
+#1 Use the RYB color wheel when choosing a color scheme.
 Color theory is best used with the traditional RYB color wheel.
 Most color wheels in drawing software are RGB.

 RYB colors are created by mixing three primary colors which are red, yellow and blue.
-This color wheel is used in traditional painting for mixing color.
+This color wheel is used in traditional painting to mix colors.

-RGB colors are created by mixing red, green, blue light, these colors are often used in lamps, monitors and TVs.
+RGB colors are created by mixing red, green, and blue light.
+These colors are often used in lamps, monitors and TVs.

 CMYK colors are based on color mixing made by inks used in digital printing.

-#2 Don’t use colors (hues) in equal amounts; choose a color to be the main ambient and others as accents or complementary colors.
+#2 Don’t use colors (hues) in equal amounts; choose a color to be the main ambient and others as accents or complementary colors for your artwork.

 Samples:

-#3 See colors as voices in a room, if all of them are loud and many, it won’t be harmonious.
-Let them calm with low saturation (low voices).
+#3 Try imagining colors as voices in a room.
+If all of them are loud and there are many of them, it won’t be harmonious.
+Let them be calm with low saturation (low voices).
 Or let there be one loud voice in with the others muted.

 Conclusion

-As long as you stick to the basic laws of color, you’ll be able to make any beautiful color schemes for your art.
+As long as you stick to the basic laws of color, you can make beautiful color schemes for your art.
 Have fun!

 Ann Maulina is a comic artist from Indonesia.
 Her comics are Raruurien (www.raruurien.com) and Varunair.
 She also works as a freelance game concept artist at times.
 She holds a Bachelor’s degree in Visual Communication Design, which gives her a high advantage with art and design projects.
 She enjoys creating art while exploring some dynamic and harmonic colors.
 You can find her at: